 Logo Federal Ministry of JusticeLogo Federal Office of Justice

-Übersetzung durch den Sprachendienst des Bundesministeriums des Innern.
+Übersetzung durch den Sprachendienst des Bundesministeriums des Innern und für Heimat.

-Translation provided by the Language Service of the Federal Ministry of the Interior.
+Translation provided by the Language Service of the Federal Ministry of the Interior and Community.

-Stand: Die Übersetzung berücksichtigt die Änderung(en) des Gesetzes durch Artikel 1 des Gesetzes vom 12.
-August 2021 (BGBl.
-I S. 3538)
+Stand: Die Übersetzung berücksichtigt die Änderung(en) des Gesetzes durch Artikel 1 des Gesetzes vom 22.
+März 2024 (BGBl.
+I Nr.
+104)

-Version information: The translation includes the amendment(s) to the Act by Article 1 of the Act of 12 August 2021 (Federal Law Gazette I p.
-3538)
+Version information: The translation includes the amendment(s) to the Act by Article 1 of the Act of 22 March 2024 (Federal Law Gazette I no. 104)

 Zur Nutzung dieser Übersetzung lesen Sie bitte den Hinweis unter "Translations".